-GET Hisense 55 Inch Ultra 4K TV at the best price in Kenya from Fast Deal
+Hisense 55 Inch Ultra 4K TV in Kenya.

 The Hisense 55 inch TV packs a lot of features for the price and is a good buy for someone who wants to move to 4k but doesn’t want to spend a ton of money.
 This TV is made out of all plastic.
 The top and side panels are a glossy black.
 On the bottom portion is silver with the Hisense logo in the middle.
 Just underneath is the remote sensor and directly behind it is the power button to turn the TV on or off.
 The TV stand is made up of two u-shaped legs that you screw into the bottom.